stripe/stripe-android/README.md

 ### createTokenSynchronous

 The createTokenSynchronous method allows you to handle threading on your own, using any IO framework you choose.
-In particular, you can now create a token using RxJava. **Note: do not call this method on the main thread or your app will crash!**
+In particular, you can now create a token using RxJava or an IntentService. **Note: do not call this method on the main thread or your app will crash!**

+#### RxJava Example
     Observable<Token> tokenObservable =
         Observable.fromCallable(
                 new Callable<Token>() {